Pressure Free Test Drives Delivered

-Based on an Asia-developed model that once would have been considered utterly too small for American drivers, the Chevy Spark might make sense to post-recession households and young buyers lucky enough to land that first real job.
-Chevrolet's entry-level hatchback is plenty stingy with fuel and blessed with a city-friendly size.
-And though it weighs barely more than a ton and is one of the least expensive new cars available, the Spark has the "real car" driving characteristics and real-car content that inexpensive economy cars of the past almost universally lacked.
+Based on a Korean-developed model that once would have been considered simply too small for American drivers, the Chevy Spark makes plenty of sense today for post-recession households and young buyers lucky enough to land that first real job.
+Chevrolet's entry-level hatchback is stingy with fuel, and its city-friendly dimensions are in tune with our increasingly urban-centric times.
+Moreover, although it weighs barely more than a ton and is one of the least expensive new cars available, the Spark has the "real car" driving characteristics and feature content that inexpensive economy cars of the past almost universally lacked.

-The Chevrolet Spark, a new model for 2013, comes only as a four-door hatchback with front-wheel drive.
-It's sold in just three trim levels -- LS, 1LT and 2LT -- with almost no stand-alone options (save for an automatic transmission), so buying one is easy.
-The base Spark LS comes standard with niceties such as air-conditioning, power windows, a tilt steering wheel and a height-adjustable driver seat, as well as a long and comforting list of safety features that include stability control and even knee airbags for front-seat occupants.
+The Chevrolet Spark comes only as a four-door hatchback with front-wheel drive.
+It's sold in just three trim levels -- LS, 1LT and 2LT -- with almost no stand-alone options (save for an automatic transmission).
+The base Spark LS provides niceties such as air-conditioning, power windows, a tilt steering wheel, four-speaker audio and a height-adjustable driver seat, as well as safety features that include stability control and knee airbags for front-seat occupants.

-Going to the midlevel 1LT brings comforts and conveniences like cruise control, remote keyless entry, Bluetooth connectivity for mobile phones and streaming audio, all controlled via Chevy's MyLink touchscreen interface.
+Going to the midlevel 1LT brings enticing items like cruise control, remote keyless entry, Bluetooth phone and audio connectivity, a six-speaker audio system and a 7-inch touchscreen interface with Chevy's MyLink smartphone integration.
 The top 2LT trim adds exterior and interior cosmetic upgrades plus leather-like upholstery, a leather-wrapped steering wheel and heated front seats.

-Although the Spark is no hot hatch, its light weight, short wheelbase and light-touch electrically assisted power steering make for a nimble partner in the cut-and-thrust of city and suburban traffic.
+On the road, the Spark's modest engine output is apparent, but acceleration is generally sufficient to keep up with traffic.
+Drivers who want a bit more punch are advised to check out a used turbocharged Sonic.
+In terms of handling, the Spark's minimal weight, short wheelbase and light-touch power steering make for a nimble partner in the cut-and-thrust of city and suburban traffic.
 Even better, its suspension can soak up a fair amount of abuse before the ride gets jarring or noisy.
 Braking is confident, too.